Patient-Centered Mental Health in Pediatric Primary Care (PPP)

 • Has transformed practices of 4,000+ primary care clinicians (“PCCs”), enabling them to deliver timely and effective primary care-based MH services to children and families.

 PPP Program Description

-A dynamic 2.5 day, 16.25-hour interactive course focused on building skills and confidence in diagnosing and treating pediatric behavioral health problems
+A dynamic 2.5 day, 16.25-hour, in person interactive course focused on building skills and confidence in diagnosing and treating pediatric behavioral health problems

-6 month, case-based learning program in which small groups of Primary Care Clinicians meet with PPP faculty 2x monthly for 1-hour video conferences to discuss challenging cases + apply skills learned.
+6 month, case-based, virtual learning program in which small groups of Primary Care Clinicians meet with PPP faculty 2x monthly for 1-hour video conferences to discuss challenging cases + apply skills learned.